 - Do your workers have enough to do?
 Consider giving them alternate tasks that are usually neglected during rush hour.

-We hope these simple tips help you track and control your restaurant’s expenses, boost your profit, and give you more confidence to operate your business.
-Visit our blog for more tips to run your restaurant and successfully grow it.
+We hope that this advice can help you track and control your restaurant’s expenses, increase your profit, and give you more confidence to operate your business.